 Manufacturing a Healthcare Crisis in the Ahmadinejad Presidency

 Iran also faced a healthcare crisis due to government mismanagement and corruption.
 In November 2012, Hosseinali Shahriari, the head of parliament’s health committee, said that “the government is playing with our people’s health and is not assigning the approved finances.”
-Iran’s then Minister of Health, Marzieh Vahid Dastjerdi, reported that of the $2.5 billion earmarked in Iran’s annual budget to import medicine and medical supplies, only $600 million had been delivered by Iran’s central bank this year.
+Iran’s then minister of health, Marzieh Vahid Dastjerdi, reported that of the $2.5 billion earmarked in Iran’s annual budget to import medicine and medical supplies, only $600 million had been delivered by Iran’s central bank this year.
 She further protested, “I have heard that luxury cars have been imported with subsidized dollars but I don't know what happened to the dollars that were supposed to be allocated for importing medicine.”
-This dissent was too much for the Iranian regime to tolerate, since it contradicted the regime narrative that U.S. and EU were to blame.
+This dissent was too much for the Iranian regime to tolerate, since it contradicted the regime narrative that the West was to blame.
 As a result, Ahmadinejad fired Dastjerdi in late December 2012.
 She was the only female minister in the government’s cabinet.

 Criticism came from the business community as well.
 According to Reuters, “A source inside a government pharmacy in Tehran said that low stocks of vital drugs were being exacerbated by ‘strategic stockpiling’.
 Of 20 units of medication, two were available to the public and the rest ‘reserved’ for those who have influence or good connections.”

-Where medical shortages did exist, the IRGC exacerbated the problem and profited from it.
+Where medical shortages did exist, the Islamic Revolutionary Guard Corps (IRGC) exacerbated the problem and profited from it.
 Instead of properly applying the government subsidized exchanged rate to imports of food and medicine, the IRGC exploited it to purchase luxury goods.
 The Times of London reported that “regime officials continue to enjoy world-class healthcare while choking off medical funding to ordinary citizens.
 Surplus drugs from Revolutionary Guard hospitals are dumped on the black market, where they are sold to health groups and civilians at three times the price.”